-Next to being able to become active within AEGEE-Groningen, it’s also possible to become active on a European level within AEGEE-Europe.
-Below you will find a overview of some of our members that are active (or used to be) within AEGEE-Europe and what they do.
+Next to being able to become active within AEGEE-Groningen, it’s also possible to become active at the European level within AEGEE-Europe.
+Below you will find an overview of some of our members that are active (or used to be) within AEGEE-Europe and what they do.

 Did this ignite your European flame?
 Meet up with the European Affairs Director and see what is possible!